-The School considers that accurate record-keeping during the process of hearing a complaint and respect for confidentiality of those involved are important elements in the complaints handling process.
+The School will ensure that accurate record-keeping during the process of hearing a complaint and respect for confidentiality and the privacy of those involved will occur, as these are all essential elements in the complaints handling process.

 The School expects that complaints will be handled in a respectful manner in the best interests of students of the School as a whole.